Quasi-Periodic Eruptions as a Probe of Accretion Disk in Tidal Disruption Events: Conclusions

 We investigated the early evolution of QPE associated with TDEs.
 We have calculated the QPE properties---such as duration, luminosity, and temperature--- within the framework of the ``EMRI+disk'' model of \citetalias{Linial&Metzger2023}.
 While in the original model, the accretion disk is assumed to be geometrically thin and radiatively efficient, the disk in the early stage of a TDE is likely geometrically thick and hot, so-called the slim disk.
 By assuming that such a slim disk is promptly formed in the TDE, we calculate the QPE observables and their time evolution.
 While we consider two types of disk models, the results are qualitatively similar.
 Our main findings are summarized as follows:

 \begin{itemize} \item During the slim-disk phase, the disk scale height is comparable to the radius and the surface density decreases.
 Accordingly the QPE duration decreases over time, luminosity remains constant, and temperature increases over time.
 This characteristic evolution continues until the accretion rate drops below the Eddington limit.
 While time dependence of the duration and luminosity is moderate, the temperature evolution is relatively rapid for the insufficient thermalization case. \item The QPE duration is typically shorter than those of the currently observed QPEs, $\lesssim 10^{3} \, {\rm s}$.
 Around the disk state transition, the duration can be as short as $\sim 100 \, {\rm s}$.
 The QPE temperature can be $\gtrsim 10 \, {\rm keV}$ much higher than the currently observed ones, and it would be capped by $\lesssim 50 \, {\rm keV}$ because of the pair creation.
 This temperature is also higher than the disk temperature, and makes the QPE distinct from the bright disk component. \item Given these basic properties, we find that in principle the QPEs in the slim disk are detectable by the current X-ray detectors.
 However, the extremely small duty cycle of $\lesssim 10^{-2}$ makes the detection challenging.
-In addition, optically-thick disk winds launched from the disk, likely block the QPEs, allowing it to be detectable only from the polar direction. \end{itemize}
+In addition, optically-thick disk winds likely block or suppress the QPEs, allowing it to be detectable only from the polar direction or around the end of the super-Eddington phase. \end{itemize}

 Detection of QPEs in the early phase of the TDE contributes to understanding the disk formation in TDEs.
 While our disk models are motivated by the rapid circularization scenario, where the falling back debris forms the disk instantaneously via efficient dissipation processes, a detailed picture of the disk formation process is still under debate.
 We propose that the early-time QPE signals plays an ideal probe of the disk.
 For instance, if the rapid circularization indeed occurs in TDEs, we expect the QPEs are detectable even during the TDEs unless the X-ray emission is blocked by the disk wind.
 In the other extreme limit, when the disk formation delays due to the inefficient dissipation, the QPEs do not appear for a long time, $\gtrsim 100 \, {\rm days}$ \citep{Piran+2015,Metzger2022,Ryu+2023b,Steinberg&Stone2024,Price+2024}.
 We strongly encourage prompt X-ray follow-ups of optical TDEs with high-cadence and long-time baseline to catch the early QPE signals.